hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 ```
 > If you want to stop monitoring or any process press `ctrl + C `

-- Reset the admin passowrd with the command bellow:
+- View the admin and password with the command bellow:
 ```
 $ rancherd reset-admin
 ```